 Configuring Anyplace Print Queues

-In addition to creating Pull Print actual destinations, you can create special queues to hold jobs that you want your LDAP authenticated users to be able to pull to any Pull Print printer.
+In addition to creating Pull Print actual destinations, you can create special queues to hold jobs that you want your LDAP authenticated users to be able to pull to any Pull Print printer or Anyplace printer.
 These Anyplace queues have no actual destinations associated with them and can only accept LDAP authenticated jobs.
-Authenticated user's jobs in Anyplace queues appear on the Anyplace tab of all Pull Print printers.
+Authenticated user's jobs in Anyplace queues appear on all Pull Print and Anyplace printers.

 To create an Anyplace queue, set the initially settable queue-type attribute to anyplace-queue when you create it.
 The queue-type attribute cannot be changed once a queue is created.